fleetingthoughts/obsidian/Artur Schnabel.md

 Known for his performances of Beethoven

 He has also edited the following works:
 - Complete 32 Piano Sonatas of Ludwig van Beethoven.
-Publisher: Edizioni Curci
+Publisher: Edizioni Curci/Alfred Music
-- Th
+- The Diabelli Variations.
+Publisher Edizioni Curci